 The ESTP is known as somebody who knows the important people in a particular social environment – the people who matter.

-Similarly, an ESTP can usually be found doing something fun, whether it makes sense to those around them or not.
+Similarly, the ESTP personality type can usually be found doing something fun, whether it makes sense to those around them or not.

 Among the more famous ESTPs are the likes of Madonna and former US President, Teddy Roosevelt.

 These types are also known as adept promoters, i.e. they are great at selling themselves and selling ideas to a wide range of people.